 The data is not instantly generated and Twitter takes a few days to accumulate your data and you will get a download link at your Twitter registered e-mail ID after this process is completed.

 Once the data is downloaded, you can see that there is a list of various metrics under which you have to individually view the information.

-This is a sample data sourced from Twitter’s website.
-As you can see, the information is in a plain text format with account ID and account link only.
+This is sample data sourced from Twitter’s website.
+As you can see, the information is in a plain text format with the account ID and account link only.

 Steps to export Twitter followers list for any public account via FollowersAnalysis

 These are the steps for downloading followers list using FollowersAnalysis.